-Our Articles provide for a board of directors of not less than two and not more than eight members.
+Our Articles provide for a Board of Directors of not less than two and not more than eight members.
 At the Annual General Meeting of the Shareholders on June 8, 2016, it was decided to adopt a new Directors Voting Mechanism, and to amend the Articles accordingly.
-Under the new Directors Voting Mechanism, directors are divided into three groups, Group A, Group B and Group C. Each group is brought for re-election once every three years, on a rotating basis, such that at each annual general meeting of the shareholders a given group of directors is brought for election, to serve on a continuous basis for a three-year term, until the annual general meeting in three years' time and until their respective successors are duly elected, at which point their term in office shall expire.
-At each annual general meeting, the annual general meeting shall be entitled to elect directors to replace the directors whose three-year term in office has expired, and so on ad infinitum, so that each year, the term in office of one group of directors shall expire.
-Other officers serve at the discretion of the board of directors.
-The Amended and Restated Articles of the Company provide that any director may, subject to the provisions of the Companies Law and the approval by the Board of Directors, appoint another person to serve as a substitute director and may cancel such appointment.
-Under the Companies Law, a person who is already serving as a director will not be permitted to act as a substitute director.
-Additionally, the Companies Law prohibits a person from serving as a substitute director for more than one director.
-Appointment of a substitute director for a member of a board committee is only permitted if the substitute is a member of the board of directors and does not already serve as a member of such committee.
-If the committee member being substituted is an external director, the substitute may only be another external director who possesses the same expertise as the external director being substituted.
-The term of appointme
+Under the new Directors Voting Mechanism, Directors are divided into three groups, Group A, Group B and Group C. Each group is brought for re-election once every three years, on a rotating basis, such that at each Annual General Meeting of the shareholders a given group of Directors is brought for election, to serve on a continuous basis for a three-year term, until the Annual General Meeting in three years' time and until their respective successors are duly elected, at which point their term in office shall expire.
+At each Annual General Meeting, the Annual General Meeting shall be entitled to elect Directors to replace the Directors whose three-year term in office has expired, and so on ad infinitum, so that each year, the term in office of one group of directors shall expire.
+Other office holders serve at the discretion of the Board of Directors.
+The Amended and Restated Articles of the Company provide that any director may, subject to the provisions of the Companies Law and the approval by the Board of Directors, appoint another person to serve as an Alternate Director and may cancel such appointment.
+Under the Companies Law, a person who is already serving as a Director will not be permitted to act as an Alternate Director.
+Additionally, the Companies Law prohibits a person from serving as an Alternate Director for a member of a board committee is only permitted if the alternate is a member of the Board of Directors and does not already serve as a member of such committee.
+If the committee member being substituted is an External Director, the alternate may only be another External Director who possesses the same expertise as the External Director being substituted.
+The term of appointment of an Alternate Director may be for one meeting of the Boa